 According to research conducted via The Vegan Society, 7.2 million British adults currently follow a meat-free diet (4) and Google searches for ‘vegan food near me’ experienced a more than 5000% increase last year.
 (5).
 It’s predicted that by 2026 the global vegan food market will be worth $24.3 billion (6).

 So what is it about veganism that’s prompted the soar in popularity in recent years?
 Let’s examine some of the latest research into the benefits of going vegan.

 Here are our 10 benefits of going Vegan:

-Speaking to the Mirror in 2014, international chart-topper Ariana Grande said she was “a firm believer in eating a full plant-based, whole diet that can expand your life length” (3).
-A study published in the JAMA Internal Medicine Journal in 2016 seems to back this up (7).
+Speaking to the Mirror, international chart-topper Ariana Grande said she was “a firm believer in eating a full plant-based, whole diet that can expand your life length” (3).
+A study published in the JAMA Internal Medicine Journal seems to back this up (7).